When to Use a Bowline Knot

 Securing to Fixed Objects

-One of the main reasons boaters like this knot is because it's ideal for tying a rope to a fixed object.
+One of the main reasons boaters like this knot is that it's ideal for tying a rope to a fixed object.
 Whether you're docking your boat and need to tie it up tightly or you want to secure it to a ring or post, the bowline knot can get the job done.

 It's a reliable knot that can handle plenty of weight and won't slip.
-When you want to dock your boat or secure it to a mooring buoy, you can use this knot and feel confident it will stay put.

 Towing Other Vessels